 I am a historian, teaching in the Economics Department at the Paul College of Business and Economics at the University of New Hampshire.
 I took my PhD with distinction from Yale University in 2017 and graduated summa cum laude from Dartmouth College.

-I am exploring this history in two book projects, The Common Man: The Idea of the Middle-Class Economy in the United States, 1920-1960 and Human Capital: The Career of an Idea.
+I am exploring this history in two book projects, The Common Man: The U.S. Middle Class between Populism and Professionalism, 1870-1970 and Human Capital: The Career of an Idea.
 You can read more about those two projects at my personal website (https://www.andrew-seal.com/).

-My work has been published in both academic and popular venues, including n+1, Dissent, The Washington Post, Enterprise & Society, Journal of American Studies, Journal of Politics, Religion, and Ideology, Middle West Review, Public Seminar, and The Chronicle of Higher Education.
+My work has been published in both academic and popular venues, including the American Historical Review, n+1, Dissent, Slate, The Washington Post, Enterprise & Society, Journal of American Studies, Journal of Politics, Religion, and Ideology, Middle West Review, Public Seminar, and The Chronicle of Higher Education.
 I am also an assistant editor and regular writer for the US Intellectual History Blog.
 You can find my USIH writing here: https://s-usih.org/author/andrew-seal/.

 Ph.D., American Studies, Yale University